 - Bring along your iPod and listen to your own music instead of buying new tracks when traveling

-- If you’re driving on your trip, service your car and get these road trip essentials before you leave to avoid paying high repair costs later
+- If you’re driving on your trip, service your car and stock up on road trip essentials before you leave to avoid paying high repair costs later

 - Don’t accept the first price – negotiate if possible